INSURANCE - CAR INSURANCE

 Purchase your policy

-Once you’ve found a company you’re happy with, you’ll need to complete an application and pay an initial premium.
-Be sure to review your policy to make sure it covers what you expected it to, and don’t hesitate to ask questions if anything isn’t clear.
+Once you've found a company you're happy with, you'll need to complete an application and pay an initial premium.
+Be sure to review your policy to make sure it covers what you expected it to, and don't hesitate to ask questions if anything isn't clear.
+You might be able to get coverage in the same day you apply for a policy, but how long it takes to get insurance depends on how you shop.

 Auto insurance discounts

-The best car insurance companies will offer many discounts drivers can use to drive their monthly premiums down.
+The best car insurance companies offer many discounts drivers can use to drive their monthly premiums down.

 Here are common car insurance discounts:

 • Good student discounts: For teens, one of the easiest ways to lower their monthly insurance costs is to maintain a good GPA.
-Many major car insurance companies offer discounts to high school and college students that consecutively get good grades.
+Many major car insurance companies offer discounts to high school and college students who consecutively get good grades.

 • Multi-policy discount: Insurance companies want your business, so they'll reward you if you take on multiple policies.
 For example, if you have homeowners insurance or renters insurance, you can often bundle these policies and qualify for a discount.